 The proposed definition is intended to be compatible with the selective tax systems of the many states that do not broadly tax professional services.
-If human professionals are involved in providing the digital product to individual customers, the product will not be included in the tax base as an automated digital product.
+If human professionals are more than minimally involved in providing the digital product to individual customers, the product will not be included in the tax base as an automated digital product.